datajerk/apple3rtr/README.md

 To power down your Apple ///:  Quit any applications, and then select *Quit* from the BOS Program Switcher.
 If using CP/M, just quit your application first.
 For any other single disk application, just quit.
 Now you are ready to power down.
 To power down press `F1` (`fn-F1`) to enter *PARTIAL Emulation* mode, then press `ESC` to shutdown.

 > While in *PARTIAL Emulation* mode many of the other keys on the keyboard will be setup to perform other functions, e.g. *P* will PAUSE the Apple ///.
-Refer to the MESS documentation (<http://www.mess.org/mess/howto#using_mess>) *and be careful!*
+Refer to the MAME documentation (<https://docs.mamedev.org/usingmame/defaultkeys.html>) *and be careful!*

 # Known Issues